metacpan/metacpan-cpan-extracted/distros/D/DBD-Mock/README.md

 - Thanks to Tomas Zemresfor the unit test in RT #71438.
 - Thanks to Bernhard Graf for multiple patches fixing a range of issues and adding a new _One Shot Failure_ feature to `mock_add_resultset`.
+- Thanks to Erik Huelsmann for testing the new result set custom attributes feature.

 # COPYRIGHT